Beginning Ukulele Books Reviews for 7 Popular Books

 As with all of Jim Beloff’s materials, it gets right into playing the songs after only a couple of pages of introductory material.
 He covers a lot of music theory in two pages, which a beginner might or might not understand depending on their background.

 The first song uses a C to the G7 chord progression, which can be a difficult one for many beginners.
 There is no tab for the songs, so the author assumes you can read music to figure out how the melodies sound.
 Tab can be helpful for beginners because it shows you where to put your left-hand fingers on your ukulele in order to get the pitch of the song.
-The strumming patterns are shown above the notes, so it is not too difficult to figure out how to do them.
+The author presents the strumming patterns above the notes, so it is not too difficult to figure out how to do them.

 The book progresses through many key signatures and teaches you the following chords: C, G7,Cmaj7, C6, C7, Am, F, G#7, D7, Gdim, Gmaj7, Em7, A7, Edim, Em, etc. (This book had more chords than any of the others I reviewed.)
 Jim does give you the option of leaving chords out by putting them in parentheses.
 This was helpful because I found keeping the flow of the singing, strumming and so many chord changes difficult as a beginner.
 Also, there are no video lessons.